IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 {{< fig src="" class="max-w-xs" align="right" >}}

-Grab your friends and head to Anacortes Cinema on Saturday, November 23 at 10:30 a.m. for a fun-filled screening of FROZEN II.
+Grab your friends and head to Anacortes Cinema on Saturday, November 23 at 10:30 a.m. for a fun-filled morning of FROZEN II.

-$10 each includes personal soda and popcorn
+$10 each includes personal soda and popcorn.

 There are a limited number of seats, so buy your tickets early and remember...this is not a drop off event.